 The Child and Dependent Care Credit is equal to up to 75% of the federal credit.
 The percentage diminishes with higher levels of income and is zero for taxpayers with income of $45,000 or higher.
 Taxpayers who do not claim that credit may claim the Early Childhood Development Credit, which is equal to 25% of the first $1,000 of certain expenses paid for children ages three though five.

-The Tuition and Textbook Credit is available to taxpayers with a dependent who is in school, from grades kindergarten through 12.
+The Tuition and Textbook Credit is available to taxpayers with a dependent who is in school, from kindergarten through grade 12.
 The credit is 25% of the first $1,000 paid for tuition and books.
-If you are looking to get help filing your return, you can look into the best tax software.

 Iowa Sales Tax

-The base sales tax rate in Iowa is 6%, but nearly every county collects an additional “local optional” tax of 1%, meaning the actual rate collected in most places is 7%.
-Just six counties do not collect that additional tax: Dallas, Johnson, Osceola, Polk, Van Buren and Warren.
-In those six counties, there are some cities that have voted to collect the local option tax.
+The base sales tax rate in Iowa is 6%, but many counties collect an additional “local optional” tax of 1%, meaning the actual rate collected in most places is 7%.
+A few counties do not collect that additional tax on a county-wide basis, but some cities within those counties do.

 Iowa taxes all tangible personal property (with a few exceptions) as well as most services.
 Some examples of the types of services that are taxed in Iowa are haircuts, television subscriptions, dating services, exterminators, dry cleaning, shoe repair, Turkish baths and vehicle repair.

 Clothing is also exempt during Iowa’s annual sales tax holiday.
-During the first Friday and Saturday in August, clothing items costing less than $100 can be purchased sales tax free.
+During the first Friday and Saturday in August, clothing and footwear costing less than $100 can be purchased sales tax-free.